The Young Gods: Second Nature, Super Ready/Fragmenté and Everybody Knows (1998–2011)

 In 2000, the band released their electronic music-influenced seventh album, Second Nature.
 Citing the past problems with major labels such as Play It Again Sam, the band sought to release their album on their manager's label, Intoxygene, which Treichler subsequently regretted.
 The track "Lucidogen" was also released as a single in that year.
 Following the release of the 2001 live album Live Noumatrouff, 1997, the band was commissioned to compose instrumentals for Swiss Federal Office of Public Health at Expo.02; these compositions were later reinterpreted and released under the name Music for Artificial Clouds in 2004.
 The record was later performed live as a part of which was a collaboration with anthropologist Jeremy Narby.
 In 2003, Ipecac Recordings issued Second Nature in North America.

 Between 2003 and 2004, the band was left without a manager and a label.
 In 2005, the band started working on new material and released the compilation album XXY: 20 Years (1985-2005), featuring career highlights and rarities.
 The album was released on Play It Again Sam with a new track, titled "Secret", as a promotional single.
 In that year, the band played their anniversary shows in Montreux Jazz Festival and Willisau, Switzerland, followed by a European tour in November.
 The band's performance in Montreux, which was a collaboration with Lausanne Sinfonietta and featured guest vocals from Mike Patton, was later released as a live album in 2010.
-The band's former drummer, Frank Bagnoud, passed away after a long illness in June.
+The band's former drummer, Frank Bagnoud, died after a long illness in June.

 In 2006, the band issued Truce Diaries, which was recorded exclusively for the Swiss magazine Truce.
 The following year's Super Ready/Fragmenté marked a return to a guitar-oriented sound in contrast to Second Nature.
 Around this time, multi-instrumentalist Vincent Hänni started collaborating with the band, eventually becoming a full member.
 In 2008, the band released Knock on Wood, which featured acoustic interpretations of their past material.
 The band paid homage to the original Woodstock festival at their 2009 Paléo Festival gig, scoring the documentary Woodstock live with samples from the original artists.
 Hänni was involved in the recording of the band's tenth studio album, 2010's Everybody Knows; the band sought an improvisation-oriented direction with the addition of a fourth member.
 The record was succeeded by live albums, Super Ready/Fragmenté Tour – Live at Rote Fabrik, Zürich and Griots and Gods – Live at Eurockéennes Festival, Belfort; the latter featured the live collaboration between the band and experimental hip hop duo Dälek at Eurockéennes 2007.